digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Understanding ``Actions`` and ``do`` blocks is therefore crucial to being able to construct correct contract models and test them, so this section will explain them in some detail.

-Pure expressions compared to Actions
+Pure Expressions Compared to Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Expressions in Daml are pure in the sense that they have no side-effects: they neither read nor modify any external state.
 If you know the value of all variables in scope and write an expression, you can work out the value of that expression on pen and paper.